Skip to main content

 What do you need to do?

 • Consult the National Genomic Test Directory.
-From here you can access the rare and inherited disease eligibility criteria document, which provides information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 • R64 MELAS or MIDD.
 This panel will identify the common MT-TL1 variant (m.3243A>G) associated with MELAS.
 The level of this variant found in blood DNA can fall over time (that is, with increasing age), though levels may be maintained in DNA extracted from urine or muscle.
 It is recommended that the testing clinician contacts the testing laboratory prior to sending these additional samples.